CSESoc-CompClub/2025-Winter-Handbook/README.md

 Alternatively, you can also use ``mdbook build --open``.

-**Make sure you are working and merging into the CORRECT BRANCH!!**
+**Make sure you are NOT merging directly into master!!** make a branch with ur name and day in it and do a pull request :)
-E.g. day 1 people should be merging into the day-1 branch.
-No merging into main just yet.
-We will merge all the day branches once everything is finished.